Electroencephalogram in Children

 What do I need to know about an electroencephalogram (EEG)?

 An EEG is a test that measures the electrical activity in your child's brain.
-It can help healthcare providers decide what treatments your child needs.
+It can help providers decide what treatments your child needs.
 An EEG can help diagnose or monitor any of the following:

 - Sleep disorders